aemooooon/Software-engineering-profolio/sprintgoals/index.md

 In terms of UX, I feel like that is really important things.

 > “No product is an island.
 A product is more than the product.
 It is a cohesive, integrated set of experiences.
 Think through all of the stages of a product or service – from initial intentions through final reflections, from first usage to help, service, and maintenance.
-Make them all work together seamlessly.”
+Make them all work together seamlessly.” <br />
 — Don Norman, inventor of the term “User Experience”